monoKeith/GameOfLife_MPI/README.md

 ## Output file:

-The name of the output file depends on the the number m, which determines how often an output is generated.
+The name of the output file depends on the the number *m*, which determines how often an output is generated.

 The name of output file is: